department-of-veterans-affairs/vets-website/content/pages/education/after-you-apply.md

 ### What happens after I apply?

-You’ll get a Certificate of Eligibility (COE) or Award Letter in the mail if your application was approved.
+You’ll get a Certificate of Eligibility (COE) or Award Letter in the mail if your application gets approved.
 Bring this to the VA certifying official at your school.

 You can also start looking at future careers and job opportunities.
 [Learn about career-development resources](/employment/).